i4Ds/sdo-cli/README.md

 # sdo-cli

-A practitioners utility for working with SDO data.
+A practitioner's utility for working with SDO data.

 ## Setup